Spanish airlift of 1936: End of airlift

-On September 29, 1936, the Nationalist force led by the cruiser Canarias engaged and defeated the Republican fleet during the Battle of Cabo Spartel.
+On September 29, 1936, the Nationalist naval force led by the cruiser Canarias engaged and defeated the Republican fleet during the Battle of Cabo Spartel.
 Since then the Republican naval command no longer attempted to control the straits and withdrew its warships to their naval bases, where they mostly remained idle.
 The Nationalists immediately resumed their transport of troops from Morocco to Andalusia by sea.
 Following some 10 days it was concluded that the maritime route across the straits was fully safe, and that there was no longer a need for an airlift.
 It was effectively terminated on October 11, 1936.
 Sources provide conflicting figures as to the number of troops and load of equipment transported in total during the entire exercise, which lasted for 85 days between July 19 and October 11.
 The figure usually referred to is “over 20,000”, but Kindelán claims there were only 14,000 men.
 There are also more vague estimates of “between 14,000 and 23,000 men”.
-The total load of materiel transported is at times given as 270 tons, though other sources refer to this figure as equipment carried by the Luftwaffe only.
+The total load of materiel transported is at times given as 270 tons, though other sources refer to this figure as equipment carried by the Germans only.
 Others quote the figure as 400 tons.
 At least 36 artillery pieces were transported.
-Luftwaffe is credited as the key component of the airlift, responsible for transport of some 13,000 troops and 270 tons, though some sources claim the Germans carried 17,000 soldiers.
+The Germans are credited as the key component of the airlift, responsible for transport of some 13,000 troops and 270 tons, though some sources claim the Germans carried 17,000 soldiers.